alephdata/aleph/docs/installation.md

 `aleph_app_1`.
 You should also see the other Aleph services, `aleph_worker_1` and `aleph_beat_1`.
 You can access these services anytime by running `docker-compose run <app|worker|beat> bash`.

+### Running tests

+To run the tests, assuming you already have the `docker-compose` up and ready, run `docker-compose run app make test`.

+This will create a new database and run all the tests.